-Academic Testing administers tests at the request of instructors for math and science courses, Internet and hybrid classes, make-up tests for campus courses, advanced standing tests and computer proficiency exams.
+Academic Testing administers tests at the request of instructors for math and science courses, Internet and hybrid classes, make-up tests for campus courses, and advanced standing tests.
 Academic Testing does not give placement tests.
 Please contact Enrollment and Specialized Testing (EAST) if you would like to take a placement test.

 Academic Testing also proctors tests originating from other institutions.
 The proctoring fee is $15 per test and requires special permission.
 For more information about our requirements or to make an appointment, please call.

 The GED is only given at approved testing locations.
 For more information about the GED, please visit the State of Oklahoma GED webpage.
 The ACT, COMPASS, CLEP and DSST tests are given in Enrollment and Specialized Testing (EAST).

 To take a test, students must provide: